Cable Upright Row: Muscle Worked, Benefits, Form

 The right and safe way to do Upright Cable row

-Like any exercise, it’s important to perform the upright row with proper form and technique to avoid injury and maximize your results.
+Like any exercise, performing the upright row with proper form and technique is important to avoid injury and maximize your results.

 Here are some common mistakes to avoid when performing the exercise: